SatoryKono/ChEMBL_data_acquisition/docs/CONFIG_EN.md

 | `all_doc` | `../data/input/ChEMBL/ChEMBL_all_10_05_step5.xlsx` | Workbook with cross-document pairs for initialisation. |
 | `output_dir` | `../data/output/ChEMBL/processed` | Destination for pre-processed initialisation files. |

+Paths under `data/input/ChEMBL/*.xlsx` are placeholders included for local smoke tests.
+Replace them with the workbooks prepared by your organisation (or copy the manually supplied files into the desired location) before starting the initialisation routines.
+Refer to [docs/USAGE_EN.md](./USAGE_EN.md) for guidance on preparing the input templates.

 ## System settings (`system`)

 | Sub-section | Key | Default | Description |